ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 ``extract``
 ------------------

-This function extracts points in any given coordinate, following either a ``linear`` or a ``nearest`` interpolation scheme.
+This function extracts points with given coordinates, following either a ``linear`` or a ``nearest`` interpolation scheme.
 The resulting point cube will match the respective coordinates to those of the input coordinates.
 If the input coordinate is a scalar, the dimension will be a scalar in the output cube.

 Examples:
-    * Extract a point in coordinate `grid_latitude`:
+    * Extract a point from coordinate `grid_latitude`with given coordinate value 26.0:

         .. code-block:: yaml